 The Hepato-Pancreatico-Biliary Fellowship provides you with exposure to a wide spectrum of procedures, from resident-level operations to advanced, complex operations designed for advanced trainees who are competent in complicated hepato-pancreatico-biliary (HPB) and upper gastrointestinal surgery.

-The program is, in large part is HBP in focus but also involves gastric and some esophageal surgery, major oncologic-type abdominal procedures, and some colon and rectal surgery.
-While this is not primarily a laparoscopic fellowship, there will be considerable laparoscopy involved in your clinical training.
+In large part, the fellowship focuses on HPB, though it also involves gastric and some esophageal surgery, major oncologic-type abdominal procedures, and some colon and rectal surgery.
+While this is not primarily a laparoscopic fellowship, there is considerable laparoscopy involved in your clinical training.

 We recommend that you focus on one specific aspect of research during the fellowship, whether clinical or laboratory.
-You will be assigned with one of the consultants (staff surgeons) who is involved in your field of interest and this person will also serves as your primary mentor.
+You are assigned to one of the staff surgeons (consultants) who is involved in your field of interest, and this person also serves as your primary mentor.

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout this program.
-You are formally evaluated by your supervising faculty member following the completion of each clinical rotation; and then meet accordingly with the program director to review these evaluations.
+To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Hepato-Pancreatico-Biliary Fellowship.
+You are formally evaluated by your supervising faculty member after completing each clinical rotation and meet with the program director to review these evaluations.